-Our last video covered the start to our 2016 sailing season, in Dutch Harbor Alaska, in which we tackled the most necessary repairs to CELESTE following a typhoon.
-In this episode, with the boat in sailing condition, we set off to retrace our outward (2014) route back to Washington State.
-Leaving the Bering Sea behind, we sail along the Alaska Peninsula, one of the state’s most primeval-feeling and least known coasts.
+The last video covered the start to our 2016 sailing season, in Dutch Harbor Alaska, in which we tackled the most necessary repairs to CELESTE following a typhoon.
+This episode is the start to actually sailing in the 2016 season, with the boat in seaworthy condition again.
+Retracing our outward (2014) route back to Washington State, we leave the Bering Sea behind and sail along the Alaska Peninsula, one of the state’s most primeval-feeling coasts.
 Volcanoes smoke, brown bears pace the shore, waterfalls tumble down cliffs, tides run strong, and glaciers gleam white in the sun.
 Hope you enjoy Episode 8!

 P.S.
-I’ve also created a playlist for our Arctic Voyage, including the ‘trailer’ and Episodes 1-6 which cover our 2015 journey from Dutch Harbor to Point Barrow on the North Slope and return.
+I’ve also created a playlist for our Arctic Voyage, including Episodes 1-6 which cover our 2015 journey from Dutch Harbor to Point Barrow on the North Slope and return.

 A few months ago, Cruising World magazine picked up the series of videos we’d made of our 2015 voyage to the Alaskan Arctic.
 I also posted the first three – the “trailer” and Episodes 1 and 2 – here on this blog and on YouTube.
 Then we were busy sailing, so I didn’t get around to posting Episode 3 until now.
 But here it is!
 Hope you enjoy!

 Pribilofs to Nome, Bering Sea, Alaska (July 2015)